vanya-vasya/website-4-bird/PRODUCTION_DOMAIN_MIGRATION.md

 ✅ Professional appearance, better branding, improved SEO, user trust

 ### What You Need to Do
-⚠️ **CRITICAL**: Update Networx merchant dashboard URLs to match
+⚠️ **CRITICAL**: Update Secure-Processor merchant dashboard URLs to match

 ### When to Deploy
-✅ After updating Networx configuration and testing
+✅ After updating Secure-Processor configuration and testing

 ### Expected Result
 ✅ Seamless migration with no disruption to payment flow